developerkry/DiscordBotBase/readme.md

 Go to [Discord Developers](https://discord.com/developers), open your application (or create one), and navigate to the **Bot** tab.
 Click **Reset Token** and **Copy**.
-This is the token you paste into `sensitive.json`.
+This is the token you paste into `sensitive.json` or in the quickstart assistant when you first run the bot.

 **⚠️ NEVER share your token with anyone.**